Vector Values

 - value —

 LIST<INTEGER | FLOAT>or a string like"[1, 2, 3]"(numbers separated by commas, decimal or scientific notation).
-An empty string list"[]"parses to zero coordinates, which then has to match a zero-dimension declaration — but dimension0is rejected, so an empty vector is never constructible. - dimension — an integer in
+An empty string list"[]"parses to zero coordinates, which then has to match a zero-dimension declaration — but dimension0is rejected, so an empty vector is never constructible.
+The dimension is part of the target type and must be in1..=4096.
+Anything outside the valid ranges is rejected at evaluation time with a clear error.

 Coordinate types